 What To Ask on Campus Tours

-Got real questions about what college is like?
-Campus tour guides have answers.
+If you have questions about what college is like, campus tour guides have the answers.
 You'll get a lot out of visiting colleges, but at Saint Louis University, the campus tour guides are current undergraduate students — so they won't just tell you about dorms, they can also tell you where to get a good grilled cheese sandwich, if they feel safe walking around campus at night and if you can paint your dorm room.
 (Sorry; the answer to that that last one is no, by the way.)

 What Happens on a Campus Tour?

 "Showing off campus is like showing off my home," says one tour guide, who at SLU are known as “ambassadors.”
 Here are some of the most popular questions our ambassadors hear, and a few suggestions for things to ask on your tour:

 - Why did you choose SLU?

 - How often do students go home on the weekends?

 - What's it like in the residence halls?